nschneble/fancyenchiladas/README.md

 Welcome to my blog!
 It's not about fancy enchiladas.
 It's also not really a blog.

 The entries below are little experiments.
-Creative bursts that I finally saw fit to give shape and color.
+Creative bursts that I saw fit to give shape and color.
 They're dated for the sake of some implicit organization.
-They aren't remotely connected to one another.
+They aren't remotely connected.

 Browse.
 Enjoy!
 [Email me](mailto:nick@fancyenchiladas.net) if you want to chat about them.